montoyamoraga/SiguesAhi/README.md

 The code included is for flashing the Arduino.

-create a file called internetLogin.h via the Arduino IDE.
+create a file called secret.h via the Arduino IDE.

 Add this code